Wiznet/W7500/W7500x_Library_Examples/Projects/Peripheral_Examples/WZTOE/DHCPClient/readme.md

 This example shows how to use DHCP Client in UDP mode.

 In this example:

   - 1) Dynamic Host Configuration Protocol in UDP mode
-  - 2) For more detail, please visit http://wizwiki.net/wiki/doku.php?id=products:w7500:peripherals:toe
+  - 2) For more detail, please visit [TCP Function description](http://wizwiki.net/wiki/doku.php?id=products:w7500:tcp_function)
 ______________________________________________________________________________

 ### Directory contents